A WORLD OF HURT

 "You just don't worry about it," Hoss said.
 "Adam'll think of something."

 Joe sighed.
 Shot twice and a banged up leg.
 Adam wounded.
 No horses, no supplies, limited ammunition, very little water.
-He'd gotten himself and his brothers into a real mess, all right.
+Yep, he'd gotten himself and his brothers into a real mess, all right.
 Nobody could say Joe Cartwright ever did anything halfway.

-The ache in his left side was spreading across his abdomen, and he shifted uncomfortably.
+The ache in his left side was spreading across his abdomen.
+He tried to shift away from it.

 "I know you're hurting, but try to lie still," Adam told him.

-But he said nothing.
-For once he did as he was told without argument and watched his brothers work at pressing pieces of Adam's shirt against his wounds.
-Their movements were still hurried and the cloth kept filling up with blood and Adam kept ripping off more strips of fabric.
-He would be out of shirt before much longer.
+He scowled, but obeyed.
+His brothers continued to work at pressing pieces of Adam's shirt against his wounds.
+Their movements were still hurried and the cloth kept filling up with blood and Adam kept ripping off more strips of fabric, now from the bottom edge of the shirt.
+He would be out of cloth before much longer.
 Joe wondered idly if they would start in on Hoss's shirt when that happened.

 So much blood and still not that much pain, not as much as he would have expected anyhow.
-His leg bothered him more than anything else, and even that was bearable.
+His leg bothered him more than anything else, and even that wasn't unbearable.

 Joe swallowed.
 God, what had he missed?
 He looked away from Adam's face to stare at Hoss.
 Hoss's red-rimmed eyes stood out in stark relief against his unusually pale skin, and Joe felt his heart begin to hammer.

 The realization hit him like a bolt out of stormy skies.